Quinchy/Pasabuy/README.md

 Pasabuy

 ### Description:
 Pasabuy is a peer-to-peer delivery platform that allows users to either post pasabuy or join existing posts made by others.
+Inspired by the traditional concept of 'Pasabuy,' this app brings the convenience of this community-driven service to a dedicated digital platform, allowing users to effortlessly coordinate and share delivery tasks.
+This app is built in Android Studio using Java, and Firebase for the Database and App Hosting.

 # Features